Groups allege government using anti-drugs drive to target opposition leaders.

-Elected in 2005 in a poll seen as free and fair by Western observers, Bakiev has been accused by the opposition of becoming increasingly repressive and curtailing civil liberties.
+Elected in 2005 in a poll seen as free and fair by Western observers, Bakiyev has been accused by the opposition of becoming increasingly repressive and curtailing civil liberties.

-Bakiev’s steps to tighten his grip on power and a string of mysterious attacks on politicians and journalists in the run-up to the election have caused concern among voters.
+Bakiyev’s steps to tighten his grip on power and a string of mysterious attacks on politicians and journalists in the run-up to the election had raised concerns.

-Police fired in the air and used batons to break up a group of activists who rallied against what the opposition described as election fraud, the opposition and a local official said.
+Police earlier fired in the air and used batons to break up a group of activists who rallied against what the opposition described as election fraud.

-Thursday’s poll will also be watched closely for any signs of unrest that could disturb peace in Central Asia, given the country’s strategic location for US-led military efforts against the Taliban in neighbouring Afghanistan.
+Thursday’s poll was being closely watched for any signs of unrest that could disturb peace in Central Asia, given the country’s strategic location for the US-led military campaign against the Taliban in neighbouring Afghanistan.